Today the Venice Paparazzi spotlight shines on the von Hoffmann family Todd, Theo and Kristina.

 Where would you take a client that you want to land a deal with?

-Kristina: None of us are really dealmakers, but in a perfect world, it would be over a couple of explicitly extra strong tequilas (there was a disclaimer on the menu) and freshly caught fish at Tlapazola.
+Kristina: None of us are really dealmakers, but in a perfect world, it would be at Tlapazola over a couple of extra strong tequilas (there was a disclaimer on the menu) and freshly caught fish, seated on the outdoor patio.
 I still miss that place.

 What is your craziest or fondest Venice experience?